-- Conversion Rate
+- Conversion rate

-What’s the Difference Between Metrics and Dimensions in Google Analytics?
+Metrics vs. Dimensions in Google Analytics

 Useful Metrics in Google Analytics